Friend-LGA/LGSideMenuController/README.md

 ### NavigationController's back gesture

 Back gesture for UINavigationController has greater priority then swipe gesture for LGSideMenuController.
-But if you want you can disable `interactivePopGestureRecognizer`, or change `swipeGestureArea`, or increase `leftViewSwipeGestureRange, rightViewSwipeGestureRange`.
+But if you want, you can disable `interactivePopGestureRecognizer`, or change `swipeGestureArea`, or increase `leftViewSwipeGestureRange, rightViewSwipeGestureRange`.

 ##### Objective-C